FombyAvetta/ProjectJetson/README.md

 # ProjectJetson

-A comprehensive system monitoring and visualization suite for NVIDIA Jetson devices, featuring an OLED stats display and reactive RGB light bar controller.
+A comprehensive system monitoring and visualization suite for NVIDIA Jetson Orin Nano, featuring an OLED stats display and reactive RGB light bar controller.

+## Noteworthy
+This was created using Claude Code

 ## Overview